intel-secl/skc-tools/README.md

 ssl_engine pkcs11;

-Update the location of certificate created while generating the RSA Key.
+Update the location of certificate with the loaction where it was copied into the skc_library machine.

 ssl_certificate "/root/nginx/nginxcert.pem";